Released On 22nd Feb 2023

 - Valuing the imported goods correctly.

 - Paying the necessary fees, duties, and taxes.

 - Completing all required documentation and paperwork.

 - Ensuring compliance with local regulations.

-Why use an IOR service?
+Why use an Importer of Record?

 If you're looking to import goods internationally, especially in countries where you lack representation, an IOR is essential.
 Here's why:

 - Global Presence: An IOR provides the necessary in-country presence to clear goods for onward delivery.
 This eliminates the need for you to set up a fiscal entity.

 - Efficiency: Streamlines the import process without requiring any changes to your core business processes.

 - Expertise: Offers specialised knowledge on compliance, licensing, and global trade issues.